pvermees/IsoplotR/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the GPL-3 License